Ginni Thomas reportedly pressed Trump's chief of staff on overturning the election

 Updated March 25, 2022 at 9:31 AM ET

-The wife of Supreme Court Justice Clarence Thomas reportedly urged former President Donald Trump's top aide to overturn the results of the 2020 election.
+The wife of Supreme Court Justice Clarence Thomas reportedly urged President Donald Trump's top aide to make efforts to overturn the results of the 2020 presidential election.

-CBS and the Washington Post report that toward the end of the Trump administration, Ginni Thomas exchanged text messages over several weeks with Mark Meadows, who was White House chief of staff at the time.
+CBS and The Washington Post report that toward the end of the Trump administration, Ginni Thomas exchanged text messages over several weeks with Mark Meadows, who was the White House chief of staff at the time.

-The text messages were obtained by the House committee investigating the Jan.
-6 attack on the U.S. Capitol.
+The text messages were among those turned over by Meadows to the House committee investigating the Jan.
+6, 2021, attack on the U.S. Capitol.
+He later stopped cooperating with the panel.

+There are suggestions in these messages that Ginni Thomas may have had contacts with others in the White House and on Trump's legal team.

 It is not the first time Ginni Thomas has been the center of controversy.

-Earlier this month, Thomas tried to rebut claims that there was a conflict of interest between her conservatives activism and her husband's work on the highest court.
-In an interview with the conservative website the Washington Free Beacon, she said that while she did attend the Jan.
+This month, Ginni Thomas tried to rebut claims that there's a conflict of interest between her conservative activism and her husband's work on the highest court.
+In an interview with the conservative website The Washington Free Beacon, she said that while she did attend the Jan.
 6 rally that preceded the violence at the Capitol, she left before Trump spoke at noon and before the rioters breached the Capitol complex.

-It is not clear whether Justice Thomas was aware of his wife's correspondence with Meadows.
+It is unclear whether Thomas was aware of his wife's correspondence with Meadows, but in February 2021, a month after Joe Biden was sworn in as president, the Supreme Court refused to hear election challenges brought by Trump and his allies, and Thomas wrote a blistering dissent saying that the court should have heard the case to ensure the rules of the road were clear next time.

+The text messages raise ethical questions about whether Clarence Thomas should have recused himself last year in cases pertaining to the election and whether he should in the future.
+New York University law professor Stephen Gillers, author of leading texts on legal ethics, tells NPR that the newly disclosed texts have changed his mind on these questions.

+"By reaching out to Mark Meadows and possibly others, [she] became part of the Stop the Steal team," he said.
+"That team's strategy included eventual appeals, if necessary to the Supreme Court."

+Even if Clarence Thomas didn't know what his wife was doing, Gillers maintains, these texts indicate he would have had to willfully ignore her conduct, and in any event, he certainly knows now.

-Read more of the highlights of Costa's interview with NPR and what the text messages revealed below.
+Read below for more highlights of NPR's interview with Costa and what the text messages reveal.

 Interview highlights